Energy Efficient Windows

 Do you dislike your window design?

-If you dislike the old-fashioned glass in your windows then as we can replace the panes without touching the frames we can replace your design with brand new A-rated crystal clear glass.
+If you dislike the old-fashioned, outdated glass in your windows, we can replace only the panes without touching the frames.
+We’ll discuss all the options with you to update your home and improve its look and efficiency with brand new A-rated windows using crystal clear glass.

-If you are looking for something special, we have access to Pilkington, Saint Gobain & Guardian glass products, plus many more.
-You can be sure that we can acquire any special products to complete your glazing project.
+We can offer glass products from Pilkington, Saint Gobain and Guardian Glass, plus many more suppliers.
+So, you can be sure that we can acquire any special or unique glazing to complete your project.

 What is energy efficient double glazing?

-Components of heat insulated double glazed unit is comprised of 7 components:
+Components of heat insulated double glazed unit is comprised of seven components:

 - Desiccant – This is a silicon material used within the spacer bar that will dry the moisture trapped within the cavity.
 Much like the little packets that you see in trainer boxes and clothing etc.